Graph-COM/Benchmark_for_DGRL_in_Hardwares/docs/source/index.rst

 1. `Environment Requirement <environment/environment.html>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section, we introduce the basic environment requirement to run the toolbox.
+This section illustrates the basic environment requirement to run the toolbox.

 2. Config a method
 ~~~~~~~~~~~~~~~~~~~~~

-In this section, we introduce how to config a DGRL method in the toolbox.
-One may directly select from an existing method or customize a novel method.
+This section introduces how to config a DGRL method in the toolbox.
+One may select from an existing method or customize a novel method.

 - `Select from existing methods <DGRL/method_select.html>`_